Shooting in Munich by persons unknown

 Hitler was due to inspect some new uniform samples and make a selection for the troops.
 Captain Axel von dem Bussche who was part of Tresckow’s resistance group was selected to model the uniforms.
 He agreed to carry an explosive device which he would detonate next to Hitler.

 Unfortunately the viewing was postponed until the following day and during the night a railway car containing the uniforms was destroyed during an air raid.

 A plot to drive Hitler to suicide with pornography by a group of US airmen

 A group of US airmen hatched a plot to fly over Hitler’s mountain retreat, the Berchtesgarten, and drop huge quantities of pornographic material.
 The hoped that the normally puritan Hitler would go mad with lust and kill himself.
 The plan was blocked by the military as foolish and silly.

 Bombing at the Berchtesgarten by Colonel Claus Count von Stauffenberg

-Colonel Claus Count von Stauffenberg had been a part of Tresckow’s resistance movement and was a prime mover in Operation Valkyrie, a plot to detonate a bomb next to Hitler.
+Colonel Claus Count von Stauffenberg had been a part of Tresckow’s resistance movement and was a prime mover in Operation Valkyrie, a planned assassination of Hitler by detonating a bomb placed next to Hitler.
 Stauffenberg was Chief of Staff to the Commander-in-Chief of the Replacement Army and had direct access to Hitler.

 It was agreed that Stauffenberg would carry a bomb into a meeting with Hitler.
 The bomb would be in a briefcase which could be placed under the table.